NabinRai4017/EcommerceApp/README.md

 ### Hooks

 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 They let you use state and other React features without writing a class.
-For more detial click [here](https://react.dev/reference/react)
+For more detail click [here](https://react.dev/reference/react)